wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 # Custom Blockchain

-This article explains how to setup custom Waves blockchain network that can be used for experimental activities.
-Follow the steps below to proceed.
+This article explains how to setup custom Waves node to be used for experimental activities.

-## Step 0
+For basic tasks such as getting familiar with blockchain, sending transactions and developing smart-contracts its enough to [deploy one custom node in Docker](#deploy-custom-node-in-docker).

+To setup private blockchain with multiple nodes proceed with [Setup Custom Jar Node](setup-custom-jar-node) section.

+## Deploy Custom Node in Docker

 The easiest way to setup custom Waves blockchain with one private node is to [install docker](https://docs.docker.com/engine/install/) and [run Waves private node docker container](https://hub.docker.com/r/wavesplatform/waves-private-node).

-Proceed with the next step to setup private blockchain with multiple nodes.
+## Setup Custom Jar Node

-## Step 1
+### Step 1

 Install [Java 8 or 11](https://java.com/en/download/).

-## Step 2
+### Step 2

 Download the latest version of [jar node](https://github.com/wavesplatform/Waves/releases) (`waves-all-{version}.jar` file).

-## Step 3
+### Step 3

 Create `genesis.example.conf` file with genesis block parameters in the `.jar` file location folder.